Skip to main contentSkip to navigation

 When liquid corrodes the earpiece flex or ambient light sensor, it creates a short circuit on the I2C line.
 I2C is the communication bus the CPU uses to talk to multiple peripherals during boot.
 When that line is shorted, the CPU cannot complete its startup sequence and the restore fails.

 Other board-level faults can produce Error 4013 as well, including NAND communication failures and baseband issues, but on FaceID models the I2C short from earpiece flex corrosion is the cause we see most often.
+The same ear speaker flex damage also causes boot loops where the phone restarts repeatedly instead of throwing an error code.
 An evaluation under a microscope confirms which fault is present.

 The I2C Short